5.1. Enforcement in debt

 This usually proves very effective and can save costs when enforced as part of the judgment.
-Very specific information, such as the debtor’s bank account details, the name and address of their employer, and any information about their corporate shares or shares in businesses, is required for this kind of enforcement.
-In all cases, the court where the debtor (the garnishee) resides is responsible for the single enforcement action.
+Very specific information, such as the debtor’s bank account details, the name and address of their employer, and any information about their corporate shares or shares in businesses, are required for this kind of enforcement.
+In all cases, the court where the debtor (the garnishee) resides is responsible for single enforcement actions.

 5.2.
 Enforcement in movable property

-This is the standard procedure where the bailiff visits the debtor to take away movable property that can be liquidated in favour of you - the creditor.
-The bailiff can’t seize the property necessary for the debtor’s basic daily life or that enables them to maintain their business activities.
+This is a standard procedure where a bailiff visits the debtor to take away movable property that can be liquidated in favour of you – the creditor.
+The bailiff can’t seize the property necessary for the debtor’s basic daily life or that enabling them to maintain their business activities.
 If these types of property are not available, the bailiff will demand a statutory declaration from the debtor.

-If the debtor refuses and does not appear before the bailiff for the appointment set up for the affidavit, you need to file for an arrest warrant before court.
+If the debtor refuses and does not appear before the bailiff for the appointment set up for the affidavit, you need to file for an arrest warrant in court.
 The warrant will then be executed by the bailiff and supported by the police.
-The warrant is used to obtain the statutory declaration from the debtor and can only be obtained every three years.
+The warrant is used to obtain the statutory declaration from the debtor and can only be obtained every two years.

 5.3.
 Enforcement in immovable property